arviz-devs/arviz-project/governance/community_architecture.md

 ### Length of Tenure and Reverification
 * Council members term limits are 4 years, after which point their seat will come up for reelection.
+* Council members can renounce at any time and are encouraged to do so if they foresee they won't be able to attend their responsibilities for an extended interval of time.
-* Each year on April 7th council members will be asked to restate their commitment to being on the council
+* Moreover, to actively check council member engagement, each year on April 7th council members will be asked to restate their commitment to being on the council
 * Attempts should be made to reach every council member over at least 2 communication media.
 For example: email, Slack, phone, or GitHub.
 * If a council member does not restate their commitment their seat will be vacated.
 * Inactivity can be determined by lack of substantial contribution, including votes on council, code or discussion contributions, contributions in the community or otherwise.